 “IT training plays a significant role in creating and maintaining a high-quality work force,” James said.
 “The federal work force must be able to meet the demands of the 21st century, and effective IT training is a critical component in meeting that challenge.”

 Before an agency can develop IT training performance standards, it first must determine organizational and individual training needs.
 To assist, OPM and the CIO council have developed an online IT work force competency assessment tool that allows agencies to evaluate current skill levels of individuals in their IT work forces, identify critical competency gaps, and link those competency gaps to specific training courses and other learning opportunities as a basis for developing organizational and individual training plans.
-The assessment tool can be found here.

 Once an agency has determined its specific IT training needs and a strategy to meet them, it must develop agency and program-specific performance standards to measure the effectiveness of that strategy.
 This is a requirement of the act and ensures that agency IT training efforts are focused squarely on results.
 To assist agencies with this task, OPM has developed a Guide to Strategically Planning Training and Measuring Results to provide agencies with a common methodology for developing such standards.
-The guide can be located here.

 The E-Government Act of 2002 also requires each agency include a description of its progress in establishing and implementing IT training programs, to evaluate the effectiveness of agencies’ IT training efforts.
 OPM, in coordination with the CIO council, will include IT training in its review of overall agency human capital programs and strategies.
 Additionally, OPM’s Human Capital Assessment and Accountability Framework already provides general standards for evaluating the effectiveness of agency training efforts, particularly with respect to an agency’s mission-critical occupations.